Loren Ghiglione: Background

 Loren Frank Ghiglione was born in New York City on April 5, 1941, to William John and Rita Bell (Haskin).
-He received his B.A. degree from Haverford College, Ph.D in American Civilization from George Washington University, and Master's degree in Urban Studies and J.D. from Yale University.
+He received his B.A. degree from Haverford College, Ph.D. in American Civilization from George Washington University, and master's degree in Urban Studies and J.D. from Yale University.
 While an undergraduate, Ghiglione was a student journalist for the Haverford News.
 He also earned seven fellowships from universities such as Harvard and Yale.

 Career

 Ghiglione began his Journalism career at 28 years old, when he purchased and edited the Southbridge Evening News in Southbridge, Massachusetts.
 Purchasing additional newspapers in surrounding communities, he built a newspaper network, Worcester County Newspapers. eventually expanding to newspapers in Connecticut over a period of 26 years.
 Due to his work at Worcester County Newspapers, Ghiglione earned two dozen regional and national awards for his editorial writing.
 In 1989, Ghiglione was elected president of the American Society of Newspaper Editors (ASNE) while still running Worcester County Newspapers.
 Ghiglione helped establish committees for disabilities as well as Journalism history.
 As president of the ASNE he also advocated for bigger diversity of both race and gender in the newsroom.
-In the years 1995-1996, Ghiglione worked as a consultant to the Freedom Forum during the creation of the Newseum.
+In the years 1995–1996, Ghiglione worked as a consultant to the Freedom Forum during the creation of the Newseum.
 In the years that followed, Ghiglione pursued teaching.
-He was a professor and director at Emory University's Journalism program between 1996-1999.
-From 1999-2001 he worked as the director of the Journalism program at The University of Southern California.
-Following USC, Ghiglione worked as the dean of Northwestern's Medill School of Journalism from 2001-2006, only to step down and become a professor of Media Ethics at Medill.
+He was a professor and director at Emory University's Journalism program between 1996 and 1999.
+From 1999 to 2001 he worked as the director of the Journalism program at The University of Southern California.
+Following USC, Ghiglione worked as the dean of Northwestern's Medill School of Journalism from 2001 to 2006, only to step down and become a professor of Media Ethics at Medill.
 His efforts to preserve Journalism history resulted in him winning the Distinguished Service to Journalism History Award in 2010.
 Ghiglione announced his retirement as a professor in June 2017.
 His work on diversity was recognized at his academic institutions, and at the national level.